spring-projects/spring-amqp-samples/README.md

 run it in a different window to make things clearer in the console logs.

+## Web UI

+The Stocks sample is also a web application.
+You should be able to run it in your IDE, e.g. if you imported the project into STS (or Eclipse with Maven support) you can drag it onto a server, or use `Run As...->On Server`.
+From the command line you can use

+    $ mvn jetty:run

+The web UI is designed like the swing client - it has a ticker table that updates every second (if there is any new data), and an order entry form.
+The `QuoteController` manages the interaction between the browser and the application and between the application and the AMQP broker.

 # Contributing to Spring AMQP Samples

 Here are some ways for you to get involved in the community: